Larger Organisms in the Past

 There were huge cockroaches, ants, crickets, grasshoppers and even monstrous spiders that thrived in a land of endless summer.
 Dragonflies with nearly three foot wingspan skimmed over swamps in which eight-foot beavers, monster frogs, and sixty-foot cattails flourished.
 Beetles once grew to be the size of a baseball mitt and climbed up conifers that towered a hundred feet high.
 Australia’s iconic koala weighs as much as 31 pounds.
 Compare this to the ancient forest canopies where a 150 pound marsupial, called Nimbadon, ruled.
 The fossil lungfish is twice the size of modern lungfish.
 Megapiranha, a fossil piranha discovered in Argentina was about 3 feet long–a beast four times as big as piranhas living today.
 Modern mayflies may sport a 10 inch wingspan at the most, but a primeval mayfly Bojophlebia prokopi had an 18 inch wingspan.
 A giant sand worm was discovered in Devon, England.
 These giant worms would have grown up to 3 feet long and 6 inches wide.
 Their large burrowing holes indicate that the creatures would have traveled beneath the surface, not unlike the modern earthworms used for fishing.

 In his delightful book on fossil giants, Monumental Monsters, Vance Nelson demonstrates how creatures from all over the world have decline in size and diversity vs their ancient relatives.
-For example, the fossil raccoon Chapalmalania altaefrontis, would have dwarfed living raccoons.
-With its short tail and 5-foot body, it would have looked a bit like a panda bear.
+For example, the fossil raccoon Chapalmalania altaefrontis, (right) would have dwarfed living raccoons.
+With its short tail and 5-foot body, it would have looked a bit like a giant panda bear.
 Pelorovis is an extinct genus of African cattle that resembled the Cape Buffalo, but sported a 10 ft horn spread!
-To the left is pictured the skull of the giant hyena-like animal Dinocrocuta.
+To the upper left is pictured the skull of the giant hyena-like animal Dinocrocuta.
 This fossil monster would have weighed in at about 850 pounds, nearly 4 times the size of the largest modern hyenas.
 An unlikely fossil was discovered in 2009 in a Colombian coal mine…the largest snake on record.
 The monster, called Titanoboa, was about 45 feet long and would have weighed over a ton!
 By comparison, the Guinness record for a snake found alive is just over 25 feet.
-The Australian fossil Megalania demonstrates dramatic decrease in size of these monitor lizards (right).
+The Australian fossil Varanus prisca (aka Megalania prisca) demonstrates dramatic decrease in size of these monitor lizards (left).
 While the extant Komodo Dragon might reach 10 ft in length, its ancestral relative would have been about 26 ft long.
-Other animals that once had larger varieties which existed in the not-too-distant past include the wombat, seacow, rat and platypus.
+Wombat and seacow fossils similarly testify to giants in the past.

 Gigantism seems to be a major feature of the fossil record.
 Fossil hunters in Uruguay uncovered the remains of a one ton rat creature (quite like the living South American Pacarana).
 The rodent would have been roughly the size of a small automobile and its head alone would have been larger than a cow!
 Another oversized rodent, the giant guinea pig, grew as big as a modern rhinoceros; while the ancient rhino grew to be the biggest land animal to ever walk on land.
 The large male white rhino might grow up to 4 tons, but the Paraceratherium, an extinct hornless rhino, grew up to 20 tons!
 Tracks of an eight-foot-long monster millipede were discovered in New Mexico in 2005.
 Spencer Lucas, paleontology curator at the New Mexico Museum of Natural History, commented, “They just couldn’t survive at that size in modern air… For an insect to get that big, you’d need to have a lot more oxygen in the air.”
 Fossils of a 10 pound toad, a 13 ft high camel, a giant, bear-sized dog, and an 8 ft platypus all tell the story of larger organisms in the past.
 The ancient Steppe Mammoth weighed as much as 31,000 pounds in comparison to the largest elephant on record, a 24,000 pound bull that was killed in Angola.
 Modern coyotes are smaller than their Ice Age ancestors.
 The remains of a giant iguana were found in sediments on the Fijian island of Viti Levu.
 It is more than twice the size of the living iguana.
 The remains of giant baboons were discovered on the plains of Kenya.
 Weighing about 140 pounds, they would be twice the size of modern baboons.
 In ancient times the ferocious-looking, giant armored fish, Dinicthys terrelli, grew to approximately 30 feet long, with its head and neck covered in solid armor-like bone and sporting four scissor-like teeth at the front of its jaw.
 The fossilized remains of an ancient sea scorpion found in NY measures 6 ft in length.
 It seems like monstrous creatures existed in every ecosystem on the early earth!